XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-with-rippleapi-for-javascript.md

 ## Install Node.js and npm

 RippleAPI is built as an application for the Node.js runtime environment, so the first step is getting Node.js installed.
-RippleAPI requires Node.js version 0.12, version 4.x, or higher.
-Ripple recommends using Node.js v10 LTS. ***TODO: list both the requirements and the recommendation, or just the recommendation?***
+RippleAPI requires Node.js v6 or higher.
+Ripple recommends using Node.js v10 LTS.

 This step depends on your operating system.
 Ripple recommends using [the official instructions for installing Node.js using a package manager](https://nodejs.org/en/download/package-manager/) for your operating system.
 If the packages for Node.js and npm (Node Package Manager) are separate, install both.
-(This applies to Arch Linux, CentOS, Fedora, and RHEL.) ***TODO: I know that the jira ticket for these updates states that NPM is no longer needed for dependency management.
-I kept this info here b/c when I ran yarn for the browser instructions, I got a few npm warnings (see "Install dependencies using Yarn") -- implying that npm is still being used somewhere and still needs to be installed, even if not being used directly for dependency management?
-Any thoughts?***
+(This applies to Arch Linux, CentOS, Fedora, and RHEL.)

 After you have installed Node.js, you can check the version of the `node` binary from a command line: